gSchool/curriculum-2014-denver/goals/high-level-goals.md

 * We don't rank
 * Everyone is good in different settings, need to find yours!

+## Things we'll fight against
+### Dogmatic developers - absolutely fight against this
+* There is no right way to do things
+* Ruby/Rails is a tool in your toolbelt, not the silver bullet
+* There is no "right" process - although some are most likely better than others
+* Being open to opinions

 ### Encourage out of class time or missing class during class hours
 * This is your job.
 Be here.
 * Everyone shows up at 9 leaves at 5.